terrimporter/UNITE_ITSClassifier/README.md

 The UNITE v8.2 training files and trained files ready for use with the RDP classifier are available here.

-This method is Perl-based and tries to handle problems in an automate manner.
+This method is Perl-based.
 If you prefer a python-based solution check here: https://john-quensen.com/tutorials/training-the-rdp-classifier/ .

 ## Overview